6-2 Wide Tackle

 Run fits

-Excellent against inside/interior runs — with six on the line and every gap plugged, it's very hard to run up the middle.
-Edge contain comes from the wide tackles crashing and forcing the ball back inside.
+Excellent against inside/interior runs — with six on the line and every interior gap accounted for, it's very hard to run between the tackles.
+Edge contain comes from the two edges keeping outside leverage and forcing the ball back inside to the linebackers.

 Coverage basics